 COVID-19 Safety Plan

-The following health and safety plan is intended to keep students, teachers, and staff safe at Synergy School.
-The protocols and guidelines are based on recommendations of the San Francisco Department of Public Health, the California Department of Public Health, the Centers for Disease Control, and other sources regarding the prevention of COVID-19 in schools.
+The following safety plan is based on, , , and other sources regarding the prevention of COVID-19 in schools.
 We will update this plan as new information about the virus emerges.
 What follows is based on the most up-to-date science available.

-We are requiring all adults and students, even if fully vaccinated, are required to wear face coverings while at school to prevent the spread of infection.
-This includes family members and caregivers dropping off or picking up students.
-We also ask all members of our community to wear face coverings in public per the See . for more information.
+All adults and students, even if fully vaccinated, are required to wear face coverings while at school to prevent the spread of infection.
+This includes family members and caregivers dropping off and picking up students.

 - The school strongly encourages the use of medical grade surgical masks, KF94, KN95, or two-or-three-layer cotton masks.

-- Face shields will not be used in place of face coverings, except perhaps by students who have a medical exemption.
+- Face shields will not be used in place of face coverings, except by students and staff who have a medical exemption.

 - The school will keep a supply of face coverings for individuals who have forgotten to bring one.
 Anyone not exempt from wearing a mask will be excluded from campus if they refuse to wear one provided by the school.